py5coding/py5book/integrations/numpy.md

   name: python3
 ---

++++ {"editable": true, "slideshow": {"slide_type": ""}}

 # Numpy, Arrays, and Images

-[Numpy](https://numpy.org/) is used extensively in Python.
-It is the foundation of virtually all numerical computing projects in Python.
+[Numpy](https://numpy.org/) is used extensively in the Python world.
+It is the foundation of virtually all of the numerical computing projects that are implemented in the Python language.
 It has a long history within the Python community, and like [](/integrations/matplotlib), numpy's contributions to the scientific community cannot be understated.
 Py5 is well positioned to be used for numerical computing because of its close ties with numpy.

 Numpy is one of py5's dependencies, so it will always installed alongside py5.

 +++ {"editable": true, "slideshow": {"slide_type": ""}}